Anomalous phase shift and superconducting diode effect in Josephson junctions via thin films of rare-earth intermetallic magnets: S/ /S Josephson junction: model and method

-Here $c_{\bm i,\sigma}$ is an annihilation operator for electrons at site $\bm r$ and we denote $\bm i\equiv \bm r$ for sites in S and $\bm i\equiv (\bm r, \bm \nu)$ for sites in F. $\sigma = \uparrow, \downarrow$ is a spin of electrons.
-Detailed expressions for $t_{\bm i \bm j;\sigma\sigma'}$ in the F layer were discussed in Sec.~\ref{sec:hamiltonian}.
-The important feature of the Josephson current is that only its total amplitude depends on the superconducting material, while the shape of CPR does not depend on the specific superconducting material and is determined by the properties of the weak link.
-Therefore, we do not focus on the properties of the superconductor and model it by the only nearest hopping elements with the amplitude of $t_S = 100$ meV.
-Also, the hopping element between the superconductor and the weak link affects solely the total current amplitude, so we used the value $t_{SF}=30$~meV for the nearest hopping element to both electron bands of ${\rm GdIr_2Si_2}$.
-Such values are typical for interlayer hopping elements between layered materials \cite{Hsu2022,Bobkov2024_hybridization}.
-Superconducting order parameter $\Delta_{\bm i}$ is set to $\Delta_0=1.5$~meV for S layers, which is the typical amplitude for conventional superconductors like Nb, and zero for sites belonging to the F layer.
-Temperature $T=0.1\Delta_0$ was used in calculations.
 In general, the superconducting order parameter should be calculated self-consistently as $\Delta_{\bm i} = \lambda \langle c_{\bm i \downarrow} c_{\bm i \uparrow} \rangle$, where $\lambda$ is the pairing constant.
 If the height of the leads is less than the superconducting coherence length $\xi_S$, the superconducting order parameter is approximately homogeneous in the leads, although its amplitude can be suppressed due to proximity to the ferromagnetic layer.
 As it was already stated, we are not interested in the exact value of the general amplitude constant of the critical current.
 For this reason, here the order parameter in the leads is not calculated self-consistently.

 Calculation of the Josephson current through the ${\rm GdIr_2Si_2}$ thin film was performed within the framework of Bogoliubov-de Gennes (BdG) equations.
 We diagonalize the Hamiltonian (\ref{eq:hamiltonian}) by the Bogoliubov transformation: